PaperStrike/Pjax/README.md

 The abort controller that can abort the page navigation handling by Pjax, or `null` if Pjax is free.

-For example, to abort Pjax on some events:
+For example, to abort Pjax on certain events:

 ```js
 const pjax = new Pjax();